Local authorities respond to the fall of the cabinet

 No postponement possible for appointments in rural areas

-“There are currently many issues in rural areas that cannot be postponed.
-Under the motto 'water and soil-driven', these issues involve restoring the balance between the agricultural sector and nature, further improving water quality (the Water Framework Directive in 2027), and working on the climate challenge," says Rogier van der Sande, chairman of the Union of Water Boards.
+“There are currently many urgent matters in rural areas that cannot be put off.
+Under the motto ‘water and soil as guiding principles,’ these initiatives aim to restore balance between the agricultural sector and nature, further improve water quality (in line with the Water Framework Directive by 2027), and address climate challenges,” Dutch Water Authorities Rogier van der Sande, chairman of the Dutch Water Authorities .

 Provinces have submitted area programs and packages of measures for the transition of rural areas.
 These packages of measures can only be implemented quickly if funding becomes available in the short term.
 These so-called acceleration funds must definitely go ahead.